 The first monopile foundation, produced by EEW, was installed by GeoSea's Innovation installation vessel.
 The vessel can install four 65-metre long, 8.1-metre diameter steel foundations at a time.

 Duncan Clark, Ørsted's programme director for the project, said: "After years of planning it is fantastic to see the initial stages of offshore construction begin.

 "Onshore, we are continuing to construct the east coast hub, which will serve as an operations and maintenance base for our existing wind farms in the area, and both Hornsea Project One and Project Two, which we took a final investment decision on last year."

-The 1.4GW Hornsea Project Two will be installed next to the Project One site, and is due online in 2020.
+The 1.4GW Hornsea Project Two will be installed next to the Project One site.